numaproj/numaflow/docs/specifications/overview.md

 - Numaflow is restartable if aborted or steps fail while preserving exactly-once semantics.
-- Do not generate more output than can be used by the next stage in a reasonable amount of time, i.e. the size of buffers between steps should be limited, (aka backpressure).
+- Do not generate more output than can be used by the next stage in a reasonable amount of time, i.e., the size of buffers between steps should be limited, (aka backpressure).
 - User code should be isolated from offset management, restart, exactly once, backpressure, etc.
 - Streaming process systems inherently require a concept of time, this